INVEST IN NIGERIA

 •Public Limited Company (PLC)

 Minimum share capital of Ten Thousand Naira (N10 000) is required to set up a private company (Limited Liability).
 For a Public Company (PLC) the required minimum share capital is five hundred thousand naira, (500,000 Naira).
 A minimum subscription of 25% of the authorized capital is also required at the point of incorporation.

 Company Registration Process

-Company Registration process has been streamlined and simplified to enhance efficiency and rapidity, with the establishment of the One-Stop Investment Centre (OSIC), located in the premises of the Nigerian Investment Promotion Commission (NIPC).
+The Company Registration process has been streamlined and simplified to enhance efficiency and rapidity, with the establishment of the One-Stop Investment Centre (OSIC), located on the premises of the Nigerian Investment Promotion Commission (NIPC).
 Through the services of OSIC, companies can now be registered in a matter of days.
-However, companies which so wish can engage the services of a legal counsel to perform the registration formalities, although this may attract a substantial fee.
+However, companies that so wish can engage the services of a legal counsel to perform the registration formalities, although this may attract a substantial fee.
 The following are the main steps in the process of company registration:

 • Prepare the Memorandum and Articles of Association of the proposed company.

-• Conduct at the Corporate Affairs Commission availability search on the proposed name of the company; once the company name is approved, a set of incorporation forms should be purchased and filled; the registration of business name can be conducted without the assistance of a legal practitioner and attracts a fee of 10,000 Naira (Ten Thousand Naira).
+• Conduct at the Corporate Affairs Commission availability search on the proposed name of the company; once the company name is approved, a set of incorporation forms should be purchased and filled; the registration of the business name can be conducted without the assistance of a legal practitioner and attracts a fee of 10,000 Naira (Ten Thousand Naira).

 • Submit appropriate documents to the Federal Inland Revenue Service for payment of stamp duties and stamping.